Which RAM Slots to Use for Optimal Performance? A Complete Guide

 Which RAM Slots to Use?

-All modern computers (Motherboard) come with a minimum of 2 RAM slots.
-So, if you have bought a 2-Slot Motherboard, you can place both sticks.
-But, if you only have one Stick place it in the Slot that is closer to the CPU (Processor).
+All modern computers (Motherboard) come with a minimum of 2 RAM slots, while some have 4, 8 and even 16.
+So, if you only have one Stick place it in the Slot that is closer to the CPU (Processor), which is labelled as DIMM1.

 Now, some motherboards have 4 Slots.
 Usually, such motherboards have two different color sets.
 You can see it in the pictures below.
 Two Slots have the same color, and the other two have the same color.